 Why is it called a Rogowski Coil?

-Named after their inventor, Walter Rogowski, the Rogowski style of coils were first developed in 1912.
+Named after their inventor, Walter Rogowski, the Rogowski style of coils was first developed in 1912.
 They basically function as a measurement tool that determines the current moving through a conductor that has been inserted within the flexible Rogowski loop.

 How do I install a Rogowski Coil?

 Rogowski coils are flexible, thin rope-like loops that can be uncoupled to fasten around a conductor.
-Unlike conventional CTs, Rogowski coils do not have a ferrite / iron core but rather a continuous single spiral winding which allows them to be formed into an elliptical shape to match the conductor profile.
+Unlike conventional CTs, Rogowski coils do not have a ferrite/iron core but rather a continuous single spiral winding which allows them to be formed into an elliptical shape to match the conductor profile.

 What are the true benefits of selecting a Rogowski Coil over a traditional current transformer?